 For further information about the three-part essay format, see the following AWELU pages:

-In many fields, the standard text structure for research articles (RAs) is often referred to as IMRD, which stands for Introduction, Method, Results and Discussion.
+In many fields, the standard text structure for research articles (RAs) is often referred to as IMRD or IMRaD, which stands for Introduction, Method, Results and Discussion.
 Read more about this kind of text in the AWELU section on Genres and Text Types:

 Students may be given assignments that consist of specific questions to be addressed in essay format.
 This kind of assignment is common in take-home exams, for instance.